 5. The Providore: Feel-good, taste-good deli hampers

 As The Providore says, “the bigger the hamper, the better”.
 And they sure do not disappoint.
 Send your friends a gift hamper from afar (from $85) filled with a variety of The Providore’s enticing deli goods.
-Instead of cracking your brain on what to get that picky eater gym-crazy friend, order a hearty and wholesome Breakfast Hamper ($88.50) complete with muesli, jams, tea and a pot of ethical honey to add to their overnight protein oats.
+Instead of cracking your brain on what to get that picky eater gym-crazy friend, order a hearty and wholesome Breakfast Hamper ($88.50).
+It’s complete with muesli, jams, tea and a pot of ethical honey to add to their overnight protein oats.
 If you are living up to the season of giving, a Premium Hamper ($588)has the kind of luxury you would not want them to miss out on.

 6. The Social Space: Conscious consumption for woke folks